Johann-Watertracks/branding-assets/README.md

-# branding-assets
+# Watertracks Branding Assets
-Public branding assets for Watertracks This repository hosts publicly accessible images and resources used in Watertracks email signatures, marketing materials, and digital communications.
-Assets include logos, banners, and other visual elements optimized for integration in HTML email templates and external platforms.
+This repository contains publicly accessible branding resources for **Watertracks**, including:

+- Company logos
+- Email signature banners
+- Visual elements used in digital communications

+These assets are optimized for use in:
+- HTML email signatures
+- Marketing materials
+- External platforms (e.g. Exchange Online, websites)

+## 🔗 Usage
+You can reference these images directly using their GitHub Pages URLs.